Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Hyperparameter investigations to unveil the most significant factor of degradation

 \subsection{Training set size}

-We used CelebA-1k dataset to investigate how the size of the training set (both $D_0$ and $D_k$) affects the degradation observed in the Chain of Diffusion.
-We chose this dataset as we can increase or decrease the training set size easily by subsampling from a larger original dataset.
-We changed the size of the training set to $100$, $250$, $500$, and $2000$.
-Degradations are observed regardless of the size of the training set, as shown in Figure~\ref{figure:hyperparameters_experiments:size}.
-Degradations occur at earlier iterations when a smaller number of images are used, but it is hardly distinguished in $6$th iteration.
-We fix the number of parameter updates.
+We used CelebA dataset~\citep{liu2015faceattributes} to examine how training set size (both $D_0$ and $D_k$) impacts degradation in the Chain of Diffusion.
+By subsampling, we adjusted the training set to $100$, $250$, $500$, and $2000$ images.
+Degradation occurs regardless of dataset size, as shown in Figure~\ref{figure:hyperparameters_experiments:size}, but appears earlier with smaller sets.
+By the $6$th iteration, images degrade severely for all cases.
+The number of parameter updates was kept constant across all dataset sizes.